 The Italian name for these lamb chops is “scottadito” which means “scorches the finger.”
 Quite literally, they are so tempting and so delicious that you can’t wait to pick them up to eat them, even when they are piping hot!

 Ask your butcher for 3 racks of lamb and have them frenched and cut into chops or lollipops.
 Learn more about the various cuts of lamb here.

 Then be sure to trim all but a very thin layer of fat.

-These lamb lollipops are so delicious, you could just simply season them with salt and pepper, and they would be great.
+These chops are so delicious, you could just simply season them with salt and pepper, and they would be great.

 But we love to up the flavor even more with garlic and fresh herbs.